rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * VersionVSIX - sets the version in the source.extension.vsixmanifest (used pre build)
 * VersionDacpac - sets the version in a SQL DACPAC (used post build)
 * VersionNuspec - sets the version in a Nuget Nuspec file (used pre packing)
+* VersionSharePoint - sets the version in a SharePoint 2013/2016/O365 Add-In
+* VersionWix - sets the version in a Wix Project

 All these tasks take at least two parameters, which are both defaulted